b3rt1ng/SuperNova/README.md

 #### Network scanning

 The script will find out what your local IP is and then perform a ping sweep for every IP in the range of your local IP from 0 to 255.
-Scanning the network is done like xxx.xxx.xxx.0-255 but it's also possible to scan like xxx.xxx.0-255.0-255 but the time spent scanning would be much longer.
+Scanning the network is done like xxx.xxx.xxx.0-255.

 #### MAC address resolver